-Construction for Lots 126 and 127 is expected to commence by the end of this year and in the first half of 2011, respectively, and is expected to be completed in 2013.
+Construction for Lots 126 and 127 is expected to commence in 2011 and is expected to be completed in 2013 and 2014, respectively.

 Up-market residential zone

 The up-market residential zone will be a multi-phase residential development, targeting high-income residents.